 Two years later, however, and they have failed to reach the last eight and have also not done enough to qualify for the Amlin Challenge Cup.

-For Tonga'uiha, the Glasgow defeat was his 200th competitive match for the Franklin's Gardens side, but could well be his last in Europe for the club, as he is expected to depart in the summer.
+For Tonga'uiha, the Glasgow defeat was his 200th competitive match for the Franklin's Gardens side, but could well be his last in Europe for the club, as

 "It's a memorable 200th game for the wrong reasons," said the 31-year-old Tongan.